Superoptimization

 Superoptimization is the process where a compiler automatically finds the optimal sequence for a loop-free sequence of instructions.
 Real-world compilers generally cannot produce genuinely optimal code, and while most standard compiler optimizations only improve code partly, a superoptimizer's goal is to find the optimal sequence, the canonical form.
 Superoptimizers can be used to improve conventional optimizers by highlighting missed opportunities so a human can write additional rules.

 History

-The term superoptimization was first coined by Alexia Massalin in the 1987 paper Superoptimizer: A Look at the Smallest Program.
+The term superoptimization was coined by Alexia Massalin in the 1987 paper Superoptimizer: A Look at the Smallest Program.

 The label "program optimization" has been given to a field that does not aspire to optimize but only to improve.

 This misnomer forced Massalin to call her system a superoptimizer, which is actually an optimizer to find an optimal program.

 In 1992, the GNU Superoptimizer (GSO) was developed to integrate into the GNU Compiler Collection (GCC).
 Later work further developed and extended these ideas.